adamdehaven/dotfiles/.github/README.md

     git init --bare $HOME/dotfiles
     ```

 2. Add a `.dotfiles-local-settings` file in your `$HOME` directory.
 This file will be the home for any alises, functions, values, etc. that you **do not** want to commit to the repository.
-I typically use this file for things like machine-specific path aliases.
+I typically use this file for things like machine-specific values or aliases.
 For example:

     ``` sh
     # Create local settings file